 GNSF Mini-Grants support excellence in teaching and the learning process.
 Innovative, collaborative and research based projects are encouraged.
 Applications are accepted from any individual who is employed by the Grinnell-Newburg School District.
 The GNSF Mini-Grant Committee will prioritize grants based on the GNSF Scoring Rubric.
 Recommendations for funding will then be brought to the GNSF Board for a vote.
 Mini-Grant recipients must submit a written evaluation of their grant to GNSF within a month of their project completion.

-Summer Grant Round: Grants Due June 10th & Grants Announced July 15th
+Summer Grant Round: Grants Due in June & Grants Announced July 15th

-Fall Grant Round: Grants Due November 27th & Grants Announced December 15th
+Fall Grant Round: Grants Due in November & Grants Announced December 15th

 GNSF Mini-Grant Guidelines